theophilelouvel/personal-site/posts/l211-removing-unnecessary-complexity-from-substring-search.md

 )
 ```

 Why call it L211?
-As I never came accross this approach anywhere else, I guess I get to name it, and it's the first thing I publish in '21, if that makes sense 🙃.
+As I never came accross this approach anywhere else, I guess I'm the one who gets to name it, and it's the first thing I publish in '21, if that makes sense 🙃.

 But most of all this somewhat reminds me of the [LZ77 lossless data compression algorithm](https://en.wikipedia.org/wiki/LZ77_and_LZ78), which is also based on pointers!

 While I didn't benchmark all those solutions against each other, I think the Big(O) speaks for itself.
-My point is not that my approach is "better", just that it might be simpler to reason about while being just as efficient as the Boyer-Moore algorithm in terms of speed. **Not reinventing the wheel, just making it simpler**.
+My point is not that my approach is "better", just that it might be simpler to reason about while being just as efficient as the Boyer-Moore algorithm in terms of speed. **I don't pretend to be reinventing the wheel, just to try making it simpler**.

 Now I realize that I may have missed something or not have thought through all edge cases, so feel free to reach me on twitter if you'd like to point something out, I'd be grateful!